-The Ontario Labour Relations Board recently implemented an e-filing system which includes the PEHT.
-The Tribunal's Forms and Rules were modernized as part of the e-filing project and parties are now able to electronically submit forms, documents and other material which allows for greater accessibility to the PEHT.
-The electronic filing system ensured the Tribunal was able to remain open and continued to operate throughout the pandemic to date.
-The PEHT website is currently being modernized in 2020/21 to better assist its community and to provide greater accessibility.
-The project was slightly delayed due to the challengers presented by the pandemic but is now underway and expected completion is early 2021.
+The Ontario Labour Relations Board's e-filing system includes the PEHT.
+The Tribunal's Forms and Rules were modernized as part of the implementation of the e-filing system and parties are now able to electronically submit forms, documents and other material which allows for greater accessibility to the PEHT and greater efficiency in case processing.
+The electronic filing system, case management system and Sharepoint files ensured the Tribunal was able to remain open and continued to operate throughout the pandemic to date.
+The PEHT website was modernized in 2021 to better assist its community and to provide greater accessibility.

 As noted above, the OLRB provides administrative and IT support and facilities for the PEHT.
 In March 2020, the OLRB was advised that all staff were to be sent home to work remotely and that the mailroom shared with the Tribunal would be closed.
 The Tribunal notified its community that electronic filing of all applications, responses, correspondence and other material would now be mandatory.
+Mail, courier and hand-delivery were disrupted.
 Hearings would now be conducted by video or teleconference where appropriate.
-The OLRB also then worked to ensure that its premises, which are used by the Tribunal, were equipped to be safe for a limited number of in-person hearings and/or the return of staff where appropriate or required in the future.
+It is anticipated that this will continue for some time and subject to the changing pandemic conditions and public health guidance.
+The OLRB also worked to ensure that its premises, which are used by the Tribunal, were equipped to be safe for a limited number of in-person hearings and/or the return of staff where appropriate or required in the future.
 An assessment was conducted by the Public Services Health and Safety Association and the required equipment, supplies and signage and PPE were procured to equip a limited number of hearing rooms as well as the internal administrative floors.
 Protocols, policies and updates were provided to the community and to all staff and adjudicators.

 Throughout the pandemic, the Tribunal has responded to new challenges and changes in conditions by developing new processes and providing regular updates to its community, staff and adjudicators.
-The availability upon request of in-person hearings have taken place yet during the pandemic but parties may write to the Tribunal to request an alternative to video hearing which will be considered on a case by case basis.
+The availability upon request of in-person hearings has been revised a number of times during the pandemic as the situation has changed.
+No in-person hearings have taken place during the pandemic to date but parties may write to the Tribunal to request an alternative to video hearing which will be considered on a case by case basis.
+As the conclusion of the pandemic remains unknown, the Tribunal will continue to monitor and respond to changing conditions.
+The Board had commenced a gradual return to work for staff pursuant to the OPS Safe Return to Work Directive which has recently been suspended until February 7, 2022.
+The Tribunal will continue to provide service excellence in an electronic format, meeting the diverse needs of our stakeholders.